obophenotype/planaria-ontology/.github/ISSUE_TEMPLATE/revise_def.md

 ---
-name: Revise logical definition
+name: Revise text definition
 about: Improve the OWL-DL statement of a CL term
 assignees: srobb1, nnowotarski
-title: "[Logical def]"
+title: 'Request changes to def of [ term ] '
-labels: 'logical definition'
+labels: 'text definition'
 ---

 **PLANA term**

-**Suggested revision of logical definition**
+**Suggested revision of text definition**